Harrison25000/CV/README.md

 #### Teaching English as a Foreign Language (TEFL) Course | London, Holborn | November 2014

-o	Completed the 120 hour course with a merit certification. o	I learnt to adapt my understanding of English and apply it to a teaching format. o	I created lesson plans and class schedules and teaching plans for all types of students. o	I worked with a small group of people across a wide age range
+o	Completed the 120 hour course with a merit certification. o	I learnt to adapt my understanding of the English language and apply it to a teaching format. o	I created lesson plans, class schedules and teaching plans for all types of students. o	I worked with a small group of people across a wide age range.

 - Experience
 - Achievements